chabermehl/MobileAgents/README.md

 ## Introduction
 This program runs the "Fire Agent" simulation, where a fire starts on a node in a directed graph and spreads throughout it.

+- A single agent is created at the start and navigates toward nodes that are close to catching fire.
+- It clones itself to all neighbors once it reaches a node.
+- As the fire spreads, agents keep cloning themselves to try and surround the fire
-The simulation runs until the fire eventually spreads to the base station and destroys it.
+- The simulation runs until the fire eventually spreads to the base station and destroys it.

 ## Contributions
 - Charles worked on the front-end